haacked/Rothko/README.md

 A secondary goal is to make it very easy to port code using the core .NET Framework APIs to port over to Rothko.
-The interfaces map closely to the .NET Framework's, except in a few plases where I wouldn't be able to live with myself if I didn't modernize the library.
+The interfaces map closely to the .NET Framework's, except in a few places where I wouldn't be able to live with myself if I didn't modernize the library.
 For example, I updated methods that return arrays to return `IEnumerable` (or derived interface) instead.